Crafting meaningful narratives from data is a critical skill for all types of decision making—in business, and in our public discourse

 — Hal R. Varian, Chief Economist, Google, 2009

 The history of analytics has been shaped by technical experts, where companies prioritized data scientists who can identify and understand raw information and process insights themselves.
-But as business became more data-driven, the need for insights spread across the organization.
+But as businesses became more data-driven, the need for insights spread across organizations.
 Business success called for more nuanced approaches to analysis and required broader access to analytics capabilities.

 Now, organizations more often lack the storytelling skill set—the ability to bridge the gap between analytics and business value.
 Successful storytellers embody this “bridge” as a result of their ability to close the gap between analytics and business decision-makers at all levels of the organization.